tingyucha/Edit-NEXRAD-radar-process/README.md

 ## Quality Control of the wind field
 Before unfolding the wind field, make sure that xquartz is running.

 Type "soloii" in the terminal, so the variables fields can be displyed in your xquartz.
 ```terminal
 soloii
 ```
-A window will pop out just like the following image:
+A window will pop up just like the following image:
 ![Soloii Display](https://github.com/tingyucha/Edit-NEXRAD-radar-process/blob/master/Soloii_Display.png)

 Some algorithms perform pretty well in quality control.
 To start with, right click "Editor".